-Bit a centrifugal casting operation uses mechanical or manual resin application techniques to apply resin to an open centrifugal casting mold, use the appropriate open molding equation with covered cure and no rollout to determine an emission factor for operations prior to the closed centrifugal casting mold.
-If the closed centrifugal casting mold during spinning, use the appropriate centrifugal casting to calculate an emission factor for the portion of the process where spinning and cure court.
-If a centrifugal casting operation to an egen centrifugal casting operation uses mechanical or manual resin emplication techniques to apply resin to an egen centrifugal casting mold, and the mold is then closed and is not vented, treat the entire operation as open molding with covered cure and no rollout to determine emission factors.
+Bif a centrifugal casting operation uses mechanical or manual resin application techniques to apply resin to an open centrifugal casting mold the the appropriate open molding equation with covered cure and no vollout to determine an emission factor for operations prior to the closed casting equation to centrifugal casting and a verse during appropriate the appropriate centrifugal casting equation to centrifugal casting mold.
+If the closed centrifugal casting mold is vented during appropriate centrifugal casting operation uses mechanical or calculate an emission factor for the portion of the process where spinning and cure occur.
+If a centrifugal casting operation uses mechanical or manual resin application techniques to apply resin to an open centrifugal casting mold, and the sold is then closed and is not vented, treat the entire operation as open molding with covered cure and no rollout to determine emission factors.